terminalPoltergeist/dotfiles/README.md

 I started "dotfiling" with a single .bashrc file.

-I quickly found out how awesome configuring is and wanted to make a more beautiful, modular repository of my configs.

-I knew version control was important for configurations, so I made a git repo for them.
+As my needs of customizing my development environment grew, so did my configurations.

-I have gone through many iterations of this repository, this is the current iteration.
+I have gone through many iterations of this repository, this is the current version.

 [Here is a cool post on the philosophy behind robust dotfiles](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) from [@holman](https://github.com/holman)